 Sending high-resolution files one by one

 This creates confusion, missed files, and unnecessary support.
-High-resolution delivery should happen through one organized handoff, not dozens of separate saves.
+High-resolution delivery should happen through one organized handoff.

 Mixing proofs and finals without clear rules